 Marine operations are defined here as those activities that engage individuals in activities aboard a vessel and within the marine or extended marine environments (tidal rivers).
+The terms Master and Operator are used interchangeably and indicate the individual in charge of the marine operations (i.e. captain).
 Stockton University's Marine Operations Standard Operating Procedures (MOSOP) generally follow, to the extent practical, the recommendations in the SBSA Boating Safety Program Guidelines established for the purposes of guiding safety regulations for non-UNOLS vessels engaged in oceanographic research.
 The University is a member of the Scientific Safe Boating Association (SBSA) and the University National Oceanographic Laboratories System (UNOLS) however the fleet is not managed under the UNOLS system.